 e.
 Always keep looking for other threats.
 25% of attacks on churches involve multiple people.

 f.
 All use of violent threats by the church members must be avoided.
 This includes showing someone that a team member is armed and ready to respond.
 When the situation is that serious, the police should be called and the team should be escorting the threat out of the building.
-If a person becomes a lethal threat, the responders must be ready and trained to respond quickly and appropriately.
+If a person becomes a lethal threat, the responders must be ready and trained to respond quickly and appropriately. - Act within the Gospel of Christ always.

 a.
 The mission of the church to glorify God does not change with attacks or threats against it.
 Each member of each team should understand this and accept it.
 Church security is a mission of PEACE, not police.
 Let the police do their job and church members do theirs.
 This does not prevent a church safety team from performing basic security functions, but it does focus them on prevention and witnessing first.